BananaShelf Life, Storage, and Spoilage Guide

 Refrigerator

-Store ripe bananas in the refrigerator to slow further ripening.
-The skin will turn dark brown or black, but the fruit inside will remain fresh and safe to eat for longer.
+Store ripe bananas in the refrigerator.
+The skin will turn black, but the fruit inside will remain good for consumption.
+Store unpeeled.

 Freezer